matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 This was originally part of this MSC but left out to limit the scope to what is implemented at the time of writing.

+## No unstable prefix

+Implementations of this MSC should not use any prefix, as this MSC tries to document relation support without a prefix already being used in the wider matrix ecosystem.